latexstudio/LaTeX-1/classycv/readme.md

 This package provides the LaTeX2e class *classycv* for writing job applications including cover letter and attachment.

-## DISCLAIMER

-Excerpts from the ebook **Let me off at the top: My classy life and other musings** by **Ron Burgundy** (© 2013, Century) were used under fair use for educational purposes in the example cv "cv.pdf" to illustrate cv generation with *classycv*.

 ## FEATURES

 * standard letter formats for cover letters (such as DIN-5008 compliant)